WPI-AIM/ambf/README.md

 Even though it is recommended to use Linux for the full feature set of AMBF Simulator using ROS, AMBF has been tested on **MacOS Maverick** and **MacOS Mojave** without ROS support.

 ### Building:
-On Linux machines, you might need to install the `libasound2-dev` package.
+On Linux machines, you might need to install the `libasound2-dev` package and external libraries dependencies.

 ```
-sudo apt install libasound2-dev
+sudo apt install libasound2-dev libgl1-mesa-dev xorg-dev
 ```

 Boost libraires ship with Ubuntu systems, but on Mac OS, you might need to install them explicitly.